yonacwy/bible_study_app_v2/info/bugs.md

 - Long text not wrapping via `-` In the note viewer
 - Close image on search note page should not be there
 - Verse quotations in notes can be a taaaad too long
+- References in notes aren't in a block (can be broken between book name and chapter)?